apache/spark/TESTING.rst

     :align: center
     :alt: Setup remote debugging

-Note that on macOS, you have to use a real IP address of your host rather than default localhost because on macOS the container runs in a virtual machine with a different IP address.
+Note that on macOS, you have to use a real IP address of your host rather than the default localhost because on macOS the container runs in a virtual machine with a different IP address.

 Make sure to configure source code mapping in the remote debugging configuration to map